Pac-12 picks MGM executive Kliavkoff as next commissioner - WTMJ

 AP College Football Writer

-The Pac-12 hired George Kliavkoff to be the conference’s next commissioner on Thursday, replacing Larry Scott with another college sports outsider and charging him with rebuilding the league’s football brand.
+The Pac-12 hired George Kliavkoff to be the conference’s next commissioner Thursday, replacing Larry Scott with another college sports outsider and charging him with rebuilding the football brand.

-Kliavkoff has been the president of MGM Sports & Entertainment in Las Vegas since 2018.
+Kliavkoff has been the president of sports and entertainment for MGM Resorts International in Las Vegas since 2018.

-Michael H. Schill, the University of Oregon president and chairman of the five-member search committee, called Kliavkoff “a highly experienced and pioneering sports, entertainment and digital media executive.”
+University of Oregon President Michael H. Schill, the chairman of the Pac-12’s five-member search committee, called Kliavkoff “a highly experienced and pioneering sports, entertainment and digital media executive.”

-Kliavkoff has previously worked with Major League Baseball Advance Media and Hearst Entertainment & Syndication, and was also the chief digital officer with NBC Universal Cable.
+Kliavkoff, 54, has previously worked with Major League Baseball Advanced Media and Hearst Entertainment & Syndication, and was also the chief digital officer with NBC Universal Cable.

 “He is very much a new prototype for sports commissioner,” Schill said.
 “He is the sort of person we need for this decade and the decades beyond.
 Even without serving a day in the job, George has thoughtfully challenged us to envision what is possible for the Pac-12.
 What is possible for the coming era of new technologies and media.”